 Schedule D: Are the disbursements and associated fees.

-You need to be clear about what is in the ‘Agreed Services’ what constitutes ‘Additional Services’ as detailed in Schedule’s A1 and A2 and the fees and charges set out in Schedules B, C and D. Note, because the contracts that strata companies supply are templates used for all their proposals, Schedules B and D are usually just lists of standard charges and fees – it is up to you to determine whether they are relevant to your quote or not.
-For example many charges and fees may not be relevant if you have obtained a ‘Fixed Price’ or ‘All Inclusive’ proposal (however see the Tendering pitfalls and tipssection 3.11for some words of caution).
+You need to be clear about what is in the ‘Agreed Services’ and what constitutes ‘Additional Services’ as detailed in Schedule’s A1 and A2 and the fees and charges set out in Schedules B, C and D. Note, because the contracts that strata companies supply are templates used for all their proposals, Schedules B and D are usually just lists of standard charges and fees – it is up to you to determine whether they are relevant to your quote or not.
+For example many charges and fees may not be relevant if you have obtained a ‘Fixed Price’ or ‘All Inclusive’ proposal (however see the Tendering pitfalls and tipssection 3.11 for some words of caution).